-This tool analyses the Arrivals board, as found on Bristol Airport's website, to calculate the probabilities of various levels of conflicting traffic for your arrival.
+This tool analyses the Arrivals board that Bristol Airport publish on their website to estimate the level of conflicting traffic for your arrival.

-Conflicting traffic is considered to be traffic that arrives up to ten minutes prior to your projected arrival time.
+Conflicting traffic is considered to be traffic that arrives on blocks between zero and ten minutes before you do.

 Enter the flight number of your inbound sector(s) in the text box — use a space to separate multiple flight numbers — then click “Analyse”.